davidsims9t/deep-learning/README.md

 Levelerages the training process by adding a penalty to the loss function if the value is directly copied from the the input.

+### Stacked Autoencoders

+An additional hidden layer of encoding.

 ## Libraries

 - Theano - computations library (CPU and GPU).